umarhassan-mitodl/18.904-spring-2011/content/pages/instructor-insights/write-mathematics-papers.md

 The Writing Requirement in Undergraduate Math Seminars
 ------------------------------------------------------

-One [requirement](http://mathcomm.org/courses/course-structure/) of undergraduate math seminar classes is that students write and revise a math paper roughly 10 pages long.
+One {{% resource_link "4e536cfe-b506-4079-89a9-b395ef48b887" "requirement" %}} of undergraduate math seminar classes is that students write and revise a math paper roughly 10 pages long.
 Through this process, students are expected to learn more about how mathematicians write.

 In this particular class, students were required to write an expository {{% resource_link 6b9bfa3d-ceed-67e5-a93d-cd0254b0e116 "final paper" %}} on a specific topic related to the course.
 I came up with a list of possible topics and put it on the class webpage to give the students ideas.
 I didn't require them to use one of these topics, but I think everyone did.
 Students had to choose a topic 5 weeks into the semester, hand in a draft 10 weeks into the semester, and then hand in the final paper 12 weeks into the semester.